stuomas/disorient/README.md

 The current state of the application is "it works on my machine".
 If you have bugs to report or features to request, please do so.

 For developing and building from sources, I recommend setting up Qt Creator, static build of Qt 5.15.0, and 64-bit MSVC 2019 compiler.
+You also need to add a static build of QtMqtt, since it is not included by default.
 Happy to give more details if you face troubles.

 <a align="center" href="https://www.buymeacoffee.com/stuomas"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" width=170></a>